nohupped/pwb/Readme.md

 - perl
 - make

-because the `vendored` cargo feature in the dependent [openssl](https://docs.rs/openssl/0.10.30/openssl/) crate is enabled.
+~~because the `vendored` cargo feature in the dependent [openssl](https://docs.rs/openssl/0.10.30/openssl/) crate is enabled.~~

+No more using vendored because of security vulnerability.

 Quoting from the crate documentation: